 The TOD account owner doesn't have to leave the account equally if more than one beneficiary is named.
 The beneficiaries receive the balance of the account in the proportions specified by the owner in the beneficiary designation form.

-What Happens If a Named Beneficiary Predeceases the TOD Account Owner?
+If a Named Beneficiary Predeceases the TOD Account Owner

 The assets remaining in the account are paid proportionately to the surviving beneficiaries when one or more of them predecease the owner.